Visa policy of the United States: S visa

 S visas are nonimmigrant visas issued to individuals who have assisted law enforcement as a witness or informant.
 There is a limit of 200 S visas a year.

 A law enforcement agency can then submit an application for resident alien status, i.e. a green card on behalf of the witness or informant once the individual has completed the terms and conditions of his or her S visa.

 TN visa

 NAFTA Professional (TN) visa allows citizens of Canada and Mexico whose profession is on the NAFTA list and who must hold a bachelor's degree to work in the United States on a prearranged job.
 Canadian citizens usually do not need a visa to work under the TN status (unless they live outside Canada with non-Canadian family members) while Mexican citizens require a TN visa.

 Spouse and dependent children of a TN professional can be admitted into the United States in the TD status.

-U and T visas
+T and U visas

-The U-1 visa is a nonimmigrant visa which is set aside for victims of crimes (and their immediate family members) who have suffered substantial mental or physical abuse and are willing to assist law enforcement and government officials in the investigation or prosecution of the criminal activity.
-Subtypes of this visa are U-2 issued to spouses of U-1, U-3 issued to children of U-1, U-4 issued to parents of U-1 under the age of 21 and U-5 issued to unmarried siblings under the age of 18 of U-1 who is under 21.

 The T-1 visa is issued to victims of severe forms of human trafficking.

 Holders may adjust their status to permanent resident status.

 Subtypes of this visa are T-2 (issued to spouses of T-1), T-3 (issued to children of T-1), T-4 (issued to parents of T-1 under the age of 21), and T-5 (issued to unmarried siblings under the age of 18 of T-1 who is under 21).

+The U-1 visa is a nonimmigrant visa which is set aside for victims of crimes (and their immediate family members) who have suffered substantial mental or physical abuse and are willing to assist law enforcement and government officials in the investigation or prosecution of the criminal activity.

+Subtypes of this visa are U-2 issued to spouses of U-1, U-3 issued to children of U-1, U-4 issued to parents of U-1 under the age of 21 and U-5 issued to unmarried siblings under the age of 18 of U-1 who is under 21.

 V visa

-The V visa is a temporary visa available to spouses and minor children (unmarried, under 21) of U.S. lawful permanent residents (LPR, also known as green card holders).
-It allows permanent residents to achieve family unity with their spouses and children while the immigration process takes its course.
+The V visa was a temporary visa available to spouses and minor children (unmarried, under 21) of U.S. lawful permanent residents (LPR, also known as green card holders).

+It allowed permanent residents to achieve family unity with their spouses and children while the immigration process takes its course.
 It was created by the Legal Immigration Family Equity Act of 2000.

 The Act is to relieve those who applied for immigrant visas on or before December 21, 2000.
 Practically, the V visa is currently not available to spouses and minor children of LPRs who have applied after December 21, 2000.

-List of US visa types

-All US visa types and subtypes are listed below: